Updated: April 6th, 2021

 An electronic drum kit isn’t just an acoustic kit turned quiet so you don’t freak out your neighbors.
 Instead, they can unleash your creativity.
-That’s why there even is a world championship in e-drumming.
+That’s why there’s even a world championship in e-drumming.

-So I tried and tested – and wasted quited some money.
-But eventually I figured out which electronic drum set is best for which purpose.
+So I tried and tested – and wasted quite some money.
+But eventually I figured out what is the best electronic drum set for which purpose.
 And in this review I’ll give you the essence of it!

 Apart from my 7 best electronic drum kits, I’ve reviewed 4 more e-drums which didn’t receive “best” awards.
 Please note that this doesn’t mean they are bad – but it does mean that they will be different in at least 1 respect and therefore not appeal to the majority of people.